MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/connect-managed-instance-ops-console.md

 ## Procedure to connect Operations Manager managed instance (preview) to Ops console

-Follow the below steps to connect a Operations Manager managed instance (preview) to Ops Console:
+Follow the below steps to connect an Operations Manager managed instance (preview) to Ops Console:

 1. Identify server to install Ops Console: Identify a server where you want to install the Ops Console.
-Don't perform this on a Operations Manager managed instance (preview) VM, but rather on a separate VM.
+Don't perform this on an Operations Manager managed instance (preview) VM, but rather on a separate VM.
 The VM needs to be a Windows Server.
 This server can be on-premises or on Azure.
 1. Prerequisites to install Ops Console: Complete the [prerequisites](https://kevinholman.com/2019/03/14/scom-2019-quickstart-deployment-guide/) before you install the Ops Console.
 Download and install the *ReportingViewer.msi* and *SQLSysClrTypes.msi* before you install the Ops Console.
 1. Install the Ops Console: From the executable file, install the Operations Console and follow the installation wizard to successfully install the Ops Console.
 1. Connect Operations Manager managed instance (preview) to Ops Console: Log in to the Ops Console and select **Connect To Server**.
 Add the FQDN pointing to one of the two management servers.